stadust/demonlist-guidelines/000_index/100_takeaways.md

 - Players may use their monitor's refresh rate or a third-party software at a framerate of up to 300FPS.
 However, players that can prove ownership of a 360Hz monitor may use it for their records.
 [More Details](/guidelines/eligibility/#fps)

-- An FPS counter is **required** if the player uses the No Pulse hack, achieves the run in Practice Mode, or submits a record for a level that uses an in-game "official" song.
+- An FPS counter is **required** if the player turns off orb pulses, achieves the run in Practice Mode, or submits a record for a level that uses an in-game "official" song.
 [More Details](/guidelines/eligibility/#fps)

 ## Fixing Bugs